Integer-Forcing Linear Receivers: Introduction

-Next, we generalize the MIMO channel model to include interference \cite{bfhy02,wsg94} and show that the integer-forcing receiver architecture is an attractive approach to the problem of oblivious interference mitigation.
-By selecting equation coefficients in a direction that depends on both the interference space and the channel matrix, the proposed architecture reduces the impact of interference and attains a non-trivial gain over traditional linear receivers.
-Furthermore, we show that the integer-forcing receiver achieves the same generalized degrees of freedom as the joint decoder.
-Our proof uses techniques from Diophantine approximations, which have also recently been used for interference alignment over fixed channels and the characterization of the degrees of freedom for compute-and-forward \cite{mgmk09,nw11}.
+We will also consider MIMO channel models that include external interference \cite{bfhy02,wsg94} and argue that the integer-forcing receiver architecture is an attractive approach to the problem of interference mitigation.
+By selecting the integer coefficients in a direction that depends on both the interference space and the channel matrix, the proposed architecture reduces the impact of interference and attains a non-trivial gain over traditional linear receivers.
+Furthermore, we show that the integer-forcing receiver achieves the same generalized degrees-of-freedom as the joint ML decoder.

-In the remainder of the paper, we start with a formal problem statement in Section~\ref{sec:problem}, and then overview the basic existing MIMO receiver architectures and their achievable rates in Section~\ref{sec:existingarchitecture}.
+In the remainder of the paper, we begin with a formal problem statement in Section~\ref{sec:problem}, and then overview conventional MIMO receiver architectures and their achievable rates in Section~\ref{sec:existingarchitecture}.
 In Section~\ref{sec:architecture}, we present the integer-forcing receiver architecture and a basic performance analysis.
-We show that the rate difference between the proposed receiver and traditional linear receivers can be arbitrarily large in Section \ref{sec:fixedchannels}.
-We study the outage performance of the integer-forcing linear receiver under a slow fading channel model in Section \ref{sec:outage}.
+Through a series of examples, we explore the performance of integer-forcing compared to conventional architectures in Section~\ref{sec:fixedchannels}.
+We study the outage performance of the integer-forcing linear receiver under a slow fading channel model in Section~\ref{sec:outage}.
 We show that in the case where each antenna encodes an independent data stream, our architecture achieves the same diversity-multiplexing tradeoff as that of the optimal joint decoder.
-In Section \ref{sec:interference}, we consider the MIMO channel with interference and show that the integer-forcing receiver can be used to effectively mitigate interference.
-We characterize the generalized degrees-of-freedom for the integer-forcing receiver and find that it is the same as for the joint decoder.
+In Section~\ref{sec:interference}, we consider the MIMO channel with interference and show that the integer-forcing receiver can be used to effectively mitigate interference.
+We characterize the generalized degrees-of-freedom for the integer-forcing receiver and find that it is the same as for the joint ML decoder.